 However, in July 2022, Thailand temporarily suspended the TM6 form requirement for air arrivals to ease airport congestion.
 This suspension was later extended to land and sea entry points, supporting Thailand’s efforts to boost tourism by reducing bureaucratic hurdles.
 By October 2024, the government confirmed the extension of this suspension until April 30, 2025, while developing a more modern, digital alternative: the TDAC system.

-How TDAC Will Work
+How TDAC Works

 The Thailand Digital Arrival Card (TDAC) is designed to streamline immigration procedures by allowing travelers to submit their information online before arriving in the country.
 The system integrates with key government agencies, including: